rahul-singh03/Netflix-Clone/README.md

 3. Open `index.html` in your web browser to view the project.
 ## Reference

-This project was created by taking reference from the YouTube video: [Netflix Clone using HTML & CSS](https://youtu.be/ovKVqo-L2EM?si=50yPLibF7ztbKHGl).
+This project was created by taking reference from the YouTube video: <a href="https://youtu.be/ovKVqo-L2EM?si=50yPLibF7ztbKHGl" target="_blank">Netflix Clone using HTML & CSS</a>.